 We believe that Dooks is one of the true hidden gems in the south of Ireland and incredible value for golfers who want to experience links golf at it’s best without the premium green fee.

 Dooks measures 6,511 from the championship tees and holds a par of 71.

 Dooks is a unique golf course rich in history and heritage.
 The uniqueness also applies to the backdrop and vista’s you will encounter.

-It is often noted by the locals that surrounding mountains, including the McGillycuddy Reeks and the Slieve Mish, never look the same way twice.
+The locals often noted that surrounding mountains, including the McGillycuddy Reeks and the Slieve Mish, never look the same way twice.

-The 13th hole is a short par 3, measuring 150 yards, This hole without any doubt represents the charm and magic off golf at Dooks.
+The 13th hole is a short par 3, measuring 150 yards, This hole without any doubt represents the charm and magic of golf at Dooks.

-It is a great hole that wouldn’t be designed today, The green lay’s where the fell and is untouched and challenging.
-A really good throwback to when the land was not manipulated to suit the eye of the course designer. gold courses were better for it.
+It is a great hole that wouldn’t be designed today.
+The green lay’s where they fell and is untouched and challenging.
+A perfect throwback to when the land was not manipulated to suit the course designer’s eye.
+Gold courses were better for it.